hsingh124/hsingh.dev/content/posts/localstack-overview-with-dynamodb.md

 After that we build the builder, we specify the projection builder using the `WithProjection` function.
 The expressions package also has methods like `WithCondition`, `WithFilter`, etc that can be used to add other expressions to our builder.
 Read more about them here in the [`Builder` type's documentation page](https://docs.aws.amazon.com/sdk-for-go/api/service/dynamodb/expression/#Builder).

 We then specify the `ScanInput` parameters for the expression and table name [[docs about `ScanInput`](https://docs.aws.amazon.com/sdk-for-go/api/service/dynamodb/#ScanInput)].
 Now, we use the `ScanPages` function to retrieve all the data from our table.
-We could have used just the `Scan` function as well for this, but the `Scan` only returns a maximum of 1MB of data at a time.
+We could have used just the `Scan` function as well for this, but `Scan` only returns a maximum of 1MB of data at a time.
 Our data is surely less that 1MB and `Scan` would have worked fine, but for this example lets just assume the data is more than 1MB.
 What `ScanPages` does is that it iterates over the pages of a scan operation, where each page being 1MB of data or less for the last page, calling the function `"fn"` specified in the second argument with the response data for each page.
 Basically, `fn` is called with a chunk of data, and when it's called again the data it gets starts from where the first chunk ended.
 This will stop iterating when `fn` returns false.
 So in our case, it will iterate for three pages [[docs for `ScanPages`](https://docs.aws.amazon.com/sdk-for-go/api/service/dynamodb/#DynamoDB.ScanPages)].
 Inside of the function, were just grabbing all the items for that page, iterating over them, converting them to our desired format and then appending them to a slice(or a dynamic array).
 We'll then just return this data in the end.

 ### Conclusion
 In this post, we setup an offline mock AWS environment using Localstack.
 We then coded three functions in go using the AWS SDK to create a table in DynamoDB inside of our Localstack environment, populate it and retrieve all the data from it.
 We can call these three functions from the main funtion.
 These were just some demo scripts that we made today but we can code any thing we would for AWS on Localstack.
 Even for the CLI, we can use awslocal the same way we would use the AWS CLI.
 In future, I would like to explore creating an automated testing environment using Localstack.
 For this post, I've tried my best to explain all important points but I surely might have missed some.
 Feel free to contact me regarding questions, suggestions or anything you want to discuss.
 I have also tried to link all the relavant pages that might be helpful.